florianwagnerdotme/florianwagnerdotme.github.io/_posts/2021-29-10-jailbreaking-iOS14.markdown

 ![checkra1n Options]({{ site.url }}/assets/article2/14checkra1nInstalled.png){: .center-image}

 Step 20: Open your newly installed checkra1n app.
 This verifies a successful installation.
-You can now proceed and install the Cydia store to download applications like OpenSSH, UNIX tools, SSLKillSwitch usw.
+You can now proceed and install the Cydia store to download applications like OpenSSH, UNIX tools, SSLKillSwitch etc.

 ![checkra1n Options]({{ site.url }}/assets/article2/15checkra1nAppOpened.png){: .center-image}

-Congratulations to your jailbroken iDevice!
+**Congratulations on jailbreaking your :iphone:!** :confetti_ball: :trophy: :tada:

 ---
-Thank you very much for reading this article and feel free to tell me if you agree or disagree.
+Thank you very much for reading this article and feel free leave a comment.
 Subscribe and share!
-If you want to read my opinion about hacking iOS apps, visit my first article ["Hacking Mobile Apps - easier done than said!"][easierDoneThanSaid].
+If you want to read my first article ["Hacking Mobile Apps - easier done than said!"][easierDoneThanSaid], please click the link!

 P.S.
-Many thanks to Daniel and my wife Morgan for copy editing this article.
-They helped me to deliver you a good reading experience.
+Many thanks to Daniel and my wife, Morgan, for editing this article.
+They helped me deliver quality content.
 You are awesome!

 All the best,
 Florian